-At CSUN, we are committed to buying the most accessible Information and Communication Technology (ICT) product or service in the market.
-To buy accessible ICT, it is important to carefully research and investigate products for accessibility before jumping into a purchase.
-The ATI Procurement Committee encourages departments to follow the steps in this page to ensure the most accessible product is selected.
+At CSUN, we are committed to acquiring the most accessible Information and Communication Technology (ICT) product or service in the market.
+To find accessible ICT, it is important to carefully research and investigate products for accessibility before jumping into a purchase.
+Follow the steps in this page to ensure the most accessible product is selected.

-Step 1: Search For Product/ Vendor Accessibility Information
+Step 1: Search For Product or Company Accessibility Information

-The first step is to always research information about the accessibility practices of a vendor or accessibility information about a product.
+The first step is to always research information about the accessibility practices of a company or accessibility information about a product.
 Places to search for information include:

-1. Vendor/ Product Website: Most ICT vendors provide information about their accessibility practices through their websites.
-Vendors will often have an accessibility statement online that explains the company’s commitment to accessibility.
+- Company or Product Website: Most ICT vendors provide information about their accessibility practices through their websites.
+Companies will often have an accessibility statement online that explains their commitment to accessibility.
 Vendors may often have product websites that provide information about the accessibility conformance of a product or support information.

 Step 2: Analyze Information